lipemat/mvc-remix/README.md

-wordpress-mvc
+WordPress MVC
 =============

-MVC Framework written to work on top of WordPress and Genesis
+MVC Framework written to work on top of WordPress theme

-##Currently works as a Genesis Child them but in progress of being converted to a plugin which works on any WordPress theme.
+## IMPORTANT
+### This is currently in beta and being tested on real sites.
+The code is subject to change at anytime.
+Consider Tags as the only stable version of this code.
+Once there is a tag for a version > 1.0 this will then become updatable and may be considered stable.

+To Turn features on and off, add file mvc-config.php to your theme, copy the code from the mvc-config located in the plugins root and make your changes to the theme file.

 More useful readme and documentation coming soon.
 Up until 9/4/13 this was a private project used on many live WordPress sites.
 It is being made public in hopes of helping other developers out there who love MVC.

-#TODO for transfer to plugin

-##create an install script to generat the proper MVC folders and some starting Files like Post.php and Page.php

-##Check for existing MVC folders and do not overwrite any files during the plugin install

-##Check for write access to theme folder and display a warning with a manual generation link

-##Allow for turning off auto MVC and auto Widgets etc by using a define in the config file

-##Check for existing widgets folder and automatically ad the define to the config to turn off auto widgets

-##remove unneeded formating options like content wrap

-##Move things like slideshows and carousels into their own plugin perhaps for later use one day